lxc/incus/doc/server_config.md

 ## User options

 Additional user defined configuration keys are available within the `user.` namespace.
+User defined configuration keys are always of type `string` and have `global` scope.
 Note that keys starting with `user.ui.` are used for web UI configuration options and are visible even to unauthenticated users.